Top 10 Thunderbird Alternatives to Try in 2025

 Cons

-• Only available for iOS users
+• Only available for Apple ecosystem users (iOS and macOS)

 Verdict